The Future of Your ERP Part 2: Deciding Where Your ERP Should Live Next?

 Key Takeaway: How can we know first when the ERP itself has gone wrong, rather than just waiting for a user to call?

 User management can be an area to consider.
-If your ERP isn’t integrated to your Active Directory or Microsoft 365, then that means extra work to manage new hires, leavers or even just make changes to existing users.
+If your ERP isn’t integrated with your Active Directory or Microsoft 365, then that means extra work to manage new hires, leavers or even just make changes to existing users.
 Then there’s the software around the ERP – reporting tools, bolt-on tools, integrations – all of it needs somewhere to live, and someone to maintain it.

 Key Takeaway: How much friction can I reduce with this system from a user logon perspective?
 How can I make it easy for users to consume multiple tools and software?
 How do those tools and software map to one another?